 LAB MEDIA: Figure 2.

-Analysis of the effect of temperature on the freeze-etching process [1] reveals that frost dust is gradually and intertracheary pit membranes become clearer through the progression of sublimation with increasing temperature [2].
+Analysis of the effect of temperature on the freeze-etching process [1] reveals that frost dust is gradually sublimated and intertracheary pit membranes become clearer through the progression of sublimation with increasing temperature [2].
 Remaining large frost dust particles can be eliminated by further freeze-etching but this can be problematic as it unnecessarily decreases the surface-level of ice in xylem conduits [3].

 LAB MEDIA: Figure 3.